 (b) The paper should have been published during the previous year to the year of Annual Conference in which Prize is to be conferred e.g. for the Prize to be given in the Annual Conference of the year 2020, the papers published in 2019 will be considered.

-(c) The paper should be under the authorship of at most two authors and both the authors should be below the age of 45 years as on 31st December of the year of the award.
+(c) The paper should be under the authorship of at most two authors and both the authors should be below the age of 45 years on the date of submission of the paper to either of the periodicals.

 (d) In the case of joint authorship of the awarded paper, the prize amount will be equally divided between the two authors.